banding/CW_typewriter/README.md

 While we’re talking keyboard emulation it should noted that whatever is sent by the Key is transmitter to the computer .
 Whichever window  currently has focus.
 You can inadvertently add characters to a program on you computer.
 Remember to click the window you want the CW typewriter send to.

 I started practice with note pad.
 I figured if a computer could understand my CW so could a ham.
 Open notepad window and click inside the window.
 Now use the Iambic key to send letters, numbers.
 When you get up to words you can use the space switch to automatically sent a space to the computer when you pause.
 After a while I found there were typing game on the internet that work with the CW typewriter.
-Those were fun because they would speed up as the game progressed .
+Those were fun because they would speed up as the game progressed.
+HERE: https://www.typing.com/student/lessons and  https://www.typing.com/student/games.

 GAME: